modprods/grapho-user-guide/README.md

 # Roadmap

-Grapho is available through Mod's SaaS and consulting service.
+Grapho is a tool in ongoing development at Mod by Michela Ledwidge and her team.
+[Contact us](https://mod.studio) for licensing opportunities.

 [Grapho XR Roadmap](https://trello.com/b/aIg9JRxM/grapho-roadmap-graphoapp)